Ex. Creating Synthetic Time-Lapse ERT Measurements#

 fig.tight_layout()

-plt.savefig(os.path.join(output_dir, "resistivity_model.tiff"), dpi=300)
+plt.savefig(os.path.join(figure_dir, "resistivity_model.tiff"), dpi=300)

-Resistivity Model Evolution
+Resistivity Model Evolution#

 The corresponding resistivity models show the inverse relationship with water content - high resistivity zones (red/yellow) indicate dry conditions while low resistivity areas (blue) represent saturated regions.
 The petrophysical transformation from water content to resistivity uses layer-specific parameters (formation resistivity, cementation exponent) that account for different geological units.
 This resistivity evolution serves as the basis for forward modeling synthetic ERT measurements.